wunderio/features_tables/readme.txt

   (well, in that case you probably shouldn't use this module, either...)
 - you don't have the time (a pity, but happens in real world)
 - there is simply no good elegant way to achieve that - or no way at all

+As we think, it's a site should be living cleanly in code, there should be no blank spots on this map, and it should not cost you hours or days to fix shortcomings of other modules or architectures.
+This is why we created this module.

 So, while features_tables is not the pure and proper way to go, it may be helpful in some cases.